 In our older years, we often find that health care matters more than ever before.
 We’re likely to need physicians, medical services, hospitals, clinics and other health professionals, and it’s best to have them nearby for easy access.

-In a recent ranking of the best places for retirees, WalletHub assessed each of 182 U.S. cities on the factors of health care, quality of life, affordability and activities for retirees and scored them on 46 attributes.
-The cities included the 150 most populated U.S. cities, plus at least two of the most populated cities in each state.
+In its latest annual ranking of the best places for retirees, WalletHub assessed each of 182 U.S. cities on four factors — health care, quality of life, affordability and activities for retirees– and scoring them for 45 attributes under those four factors.
+The cities studied included the 150 most populated U.S. cities, plus at least two of the most populated cities in each state.

 Looking only at cities that ranked in the upper half of WalletHub’s best cities overall, we identified those that also scored among the best for access to and quality of health care.